 The Trusted Take

 The M1X looks to be an outstanding chip if the specs are accurate.
-It would not only give it a class leading CPU performance, but also a competitive graphics performance.
-This is incredibly impressive since the laptop won’t feature a discrete GPU.
+It would not only give it a class leading CPU performance in the laptop space, but also an integrated graphics performance that can compete with high-end discrete GPUs from AMD and Nvidia.

 The MacBook Pro is already a top-notch laptop, but it will become an even more tempting proposition with the power of Apple Silicon under the hood.
 My only major concern is how expensive this chip is to manufacturer, as it has the possibility of driving up the price of Apple’s laptops.
 But then again, the MacBook Air retained an affordable price with the M1 chip, so I’m still optimistic that it will represent great value for money.